Resource Library

 Sort Results

-This brief draws from data collected in the 2019 NSECE Center-based Provider Survey.
+This brief draws from data collected in the 2019 NSECE Center-based Provider Survey and Wave 1 of the NSECE COVID-19 Longitudinal Follow-up.
 In the NSECE, a center-based provider delivers CCEE services to children aged five and under, not yet in kindergarten, at a single location.
-This brief describes how enrollment and vacancies at center-based child care and early education (CCEE) programs can be estimated using data from the 2019 National Survey of Early Care and Education (NSECE).
+This brief describes calendar year 2020 experiences of CCEE centers that were operating in 2019, including changes in their enrollments and their instructional staff.